Anise & Wine Cookies

 My grandmother did not speak English very well, but she knew the language of great food.
-These cookies are crisp and best eaten after being dunked in wine.—Julia Meyers, Scottsdale, Arizona
+These wine cookies are crisp and best eaten after being dunked in even more wine.—Julia Meyers, Scottsdale, Arizona

 - 1-1/4 cups sugar, divided